 Website: Entendiendo PUNS (Spanish)

-Website: Day One PACT, Inc.
+Website: Service, Inc.

 Description: The law presumes that an adult age 18 or older is capable of handling his/her own affairs.
 A guardian may be appointed to serve as a substitute decision maker if a person is disabled because of (1) mental deterioration, (2) physical incapacity, (3) mental illness, or (4) developmental disability.